 When one minute is up and you open the microwave door you will find the paper puffed up and stained with oil.

-If you remove them too soon (and I can never wait to get them into my mouth) them will be piping hot- so be careful.
+If you remove them too soon (and I am always impatient to get them into my mouth) they will be piping hot- so be careful.
 They should have cracks in them which enable you to easily extract the jade colored meat inside.